Prashant-S29/Resume/README.md

 ### **SinonTechs – Full Stack Web Developer**

-**March 2025 - Present**
+**18th March 2025 - 07th July 2025**

-- Working as a full stack developer at SinonTechs, a Ahmedabad-based IT consultancy.
+- Worked as a full stack developer at SinonTechs, a Ahmedabad-based IT consultancy.
-- Interacting with foreign clients and providing them with the best and most tailored web solutions.
+- Interacted with foreign clients and provided them with the best and most tailored web solutions.

 ### **Independent Freelancer – Full Stack Web Developer & Designer**